kklim1323/Pose-and-Shape-Estimation-of-Humans-in-Vehicles/README.md

 ## Demo examples

-The blue mesh represents the results from the _Kolotouros et al_.
-(SPIN) and the pink mesh represents the results from ours.
+The blue mesh represents the results from the SPIN (_Kolotouros et al_.) and the pink mesh represents the results from ours.

 For each posture, the top parts are RGB images and the bottom parts are NIR images.